 A chest X-ray, which takes pictures of the lungs, helps detect signs of infection, such as pneumonia or any upper respiratory infection.

 CT scan uses an x-ray machine with a computer to take pictures of the lungs to look for problems such as blood clots.
-A dye may be administered prior to performing this test to better visualize the images.
+Before performing this test, a dye may be administered to visualize the images better.

-Pulmonary function tests help to evaluate the function of the lungs, they also help to measure the force of the breath when exhaling.
+Pulmonary function tests help evaluate the function of the lungs; they also help measure the force of the breath when exhaling.